Jennifer Dulos' Family Speaks Out After Attorney Pleads To Lesser Charge, Gets Time Served

-Attorney Kent Mawhinney, 59, who had been charged with conspiracy to commit murder, submitted an Alford plea on Friday, June 13, to interfering with an officer, according to NBC Connecticut.
+Attorney Kent Mawhinney, 59 — the lawyer for the New Canaan mom's husband husband —had been charged with conspiracy to commit murder.
+However, he submitted an Alford plea on Friday, June 13, to interfering with an officer, according to NBC Connecticut.
 A judge sentenced him to time served — 11 months.

 The Alford doctrine allows a defendant to acknowledge prosecutors have enough evidence to convict them, but they do not admit guilt.